What is expected as an E-Club member?

 - Pay all membership fees in a timely manner.

-- Contribute to our members group – Along with email & Facebook, our Website is our major method of discussion in the place of a regular meeting.
+- Contribute to our members group – Along with email, ZOOM meetings & Facebook, our Website is our major methods of discussion in the place of a regular meeting.
 It is where we put up all information such as reports, project updates, upcoming events and general discussion.
 Making comments, posting on the Website are ways of acknowledging that you are keeping up to date with the information and you may find ways that you can assist members with projects through your knowledge or resources.

 - Complete a member profile – All members to provide a profile & photo for the website by sending to our Secretary to be placed on the website.
 Also fill in the ‘This is Me’ section of the forum.